ohshitaem/ohshitaem.github.io/content/posts/resource-resolver-mapping.md

 ### How Hierarchies Create Patterns

-The mapping resolution engine processes the JCR tree through a recursive, depth-first traversal implemented in the [`gather` method of `MapEntries.java`](https://github.com/apache/sling-org-apache-sling-resourceresolver/blob/org.apache.sling.resourceresolver-1.10.0/src/main/java/org/apache/sling/resourceresolver/impl/mapping/MapEntries.java).
+The mapping resolution engine processes the JCR tree through a recursive, depth-first traversal implemented in the [`gather` method of `MapEntries.java`](https://github.com/apache/sling-org-apache-sling-resourceresolver/blob/org.apache.sling.resourceresolver-1.10.0/src/main/java/org/apache/sling/resourceresolver/impl/mapping/MapEntries.java#L752).
 As it descends the tree, it **progressively builds URL patterns by concatenating path segments** from each level of the hierarchy.

 For each node in the tree:

 1. **Pattern Segment Determination**: The node contributes a segment to the pattern based on:
     - The value of its `sling:match` property (if present), or
     - Its node name followed by `/` (if `sling:match` is absent)
+    *   *Code Reference*: `MapEntries.java` `gather` method, lines ([L761-L763](https://github.com/apache/sling-org-apache-sling-resourceresolver/blob/org.apache.sling.resourceresolver-1.10.0/src/main/java/org/apache/sling/resourceresolver/impl/mapping/MapEntries.java#L761-L763)) show pattern segment determination using `PROP_REG_EXP` or child name.

 2. **Pattern Concatenation**: This segment is appended to the pattern inherited from its parent node, creating a cumulative pattern that reflects the full path from the root mapping node.
+    *   *Code Reference*: `MapEntries.java` `gather` method, line ([L765](https://github.com/apache/sling-org-apache-sling-resourceresolver/blob/org.apache.sling.resourceresolver-1.10.0/src/main/java/org/apache/sling/resourceresolver/impl/mapping/MapEntries.java#L765)).

 3. **Recursive Processing**: Before creating a mapping entry for the current node, the engine recursively processes all of its child nodes with the current cumulative pattern as their parent path.
+    *   *Code Reference*: `MapEntries.java` `gather` method, lines ([L770-L771](https://github.com/apache/sling-org-apache-sling-resourceresolver/blob/org.apache.sling.resourceresolver-1.10.0/src/main/java/org/apache/sling/resourceresolver/impl/mapping/MapEntries.java#L770-L771)).

 4. **Entry Creation**: After all children have been processed, a `MapEntry` is created for the current node using its fully constructed pattern.
+    *   *Code Reference*: `MapEntries.java` `gather` method, line ([L775](https://github.com/apache/sling-org-apache-sling-resourceresolver/blob/org.apache.sling.resourceresolver-1.10.0/src/main/java/org/apache/sling/resourceresolver/impl/mapping/MapEntries.java#L775)).

 ### Example: Building Patterns from Hierarchy